 It is possible to go from nothing to earning points in a matter of minutes

-Once you are approved for a consumer Amex card that earns Membership Rewards, you should be able to sign up for Ebates with Membership Rewards immediately.
+Once you are approved for an Amex card that earns Membership Rewards, you should be able to sign up for Ebates with Membership Rewards immediately.

 Then, if you are instantly approved for the Ebates Visa, you will be presented with a temporary card number instantly.
 You can start shopping right away as long as your purchase is under $1,000.